streptomyces/ThereYouR/README.md

   tasks but keep in mind that, if you got the right results, your way of doing them may also be correct.

-## RStudio pane layout

-Use the drop down menus to do the following.

-    Tools -> Global Options -> Pane layout

-Arrange to have *Source* on the top left and *Console* on the top right.
-With this arrangement we can minimise two bottom panes most of the time and have more of screen space.